Latundan banana: Taxonomy

 In older classifications, the Latundan cultivar was once the plant referred to as Musa sapientum.
-It has since been discovered that Musa sapientum is actually a hybrid cultivar of the wild seeded bananas Musa balbisiana and Musa acuminata and not a species.
+It has since been discovered that Musa sapientum is a hybrid cultivar of the wild seeded bananas Musa balbisiana and Musa acuminata and not a species.

 The Latundan banana is a triploid (AAB) hybrid.

-Its full name is Musa acuminata × M. balbisiana (AAB Group) 'Silk'.
+Its full name is Musa acuminata × Musa balbisiana (AAB Group) 'Silk'.

 Uses

-Latundan bananas are popular dessert bananas.
+Culinary

+Latundan bananas are popular dessert bananas that are eaten raw or cooked without the skin.
+The shoots and stalks are eaten cooked.
+In Myanmar and Thailand, the flowers are cooked and eaten in some recipes.

+Home Decor

 They are also cultivated as ornamental plants.